urbit/docs/tutorials/arvo/arvo.md

 aliases = ["/docs/learn/arvo/arvo/"]
 +++

-Parts of this document are out of date, please use information here with caution.
-It is being updated as of 2020.07.20.
+> Parts of this document are out of date as of 2020.07.20, please use information here with
+> caution.
+This message will be removed once it is up to date.

 Arvo, also called Urbit OS, is our operating system.